This section was written by Leandro Cabo from rhcplivearchive.com

 Dates: December 2002 - January 2003

-Players: John Frusciante, Josh Klinghoffer, Chad Smith
+Musicians: John Frusciante, Josh Klinghoffer, Chad Smith

 Additional Musicians: Flea, Omar Rodriguez-Lopez, Greg Kurstin, Charlie Clouser